darq37/darq37/README.md

-## Hi, I'm Dominik Żmudziak.
+## Hi, I'm Dominik!

-I am a 5th year student of CS, currently trying to start my IT career.
+I am a full stack developer, specializing in NextJs, React, Node and GraphQL.

-- 🔭 I’m currently looking for a job.
+- 🔭 I’m looking for a job opportunities.
 - 🌱 I learn as much as i can, trying to get deep knowledge of web development
 - 👯 I’m looking to collaborate on any open-source project!
-- ⚡ Trying to finish my master's thesis soon.

 <br/>